Returning customers can login with their registered username and password.

 As always it was a privilege having Towdee back at with what is becoming an annual event at Emendy.

-During these past holidays, Emile, Lorenz and Kate went on a road-trip to visit Bophuthatswana Recording Studios (BOP).
+During the winter holidays of 2016, Emile, Lorenz and Kate went on a road-trip to visit Bophuthatswana Recording Studios (BOP).
 The journey there is about 300km from Pretoria to the outskirts of Mafikeng.
 The MIA airport that is no longer used means there is quite a long day involved in using the space for sessions.

 Emendy students have been getting quite a bit of culture these past few months.
 Welcoming our new first-year recruits during orientation week, we hosted the first ever EMENDY Amazing Race.
 Groups of students explored the Hatfield area – getting clues and hidden treasures on the strenuous adventure route.
 Ending the first term with a bang, the SRC’s social committee organized and hosted a full-scale beer-pong event which happened at campus.
 Teams could compete till the late hours of the night to be the first EMENDY pong champions.